The #WeddingPreneurs Lounge: Who is your ideal client? FREE download

-I could go on and on with this specific information but that gives you an idea of how you should craft your ideal client avatar.
+I could go on and on with this specific information but this gives you an idea of how you should craft your ideal client avatar.

-I have a gift for you: My Client Avatar Template that you can download by filling out the form on this page 🙂
+I have a gift for you: My Client Avatar Template that you can download by filling out the form below:

 Let me know if you need assistance with your client avatar creation.
 The process is not difficult but it takes time and you need to know your strengths and weaknesses, your style and what you can do for your wedding couples.

 Creating a client avatar is part of my coaching programs and I will be very happy to assist you.
 Why don’t you schedule a FREE Clarity Call with me so that we can discuss it in detail?
 Click on this link, select the day and time of your choice and we’ll video chat for an hour on Skype.

 I also offer hourly consultations, we can discuss anything you need to start your business or to get unstuck if you’ve been around for a while and you can’t seem to find the right solutions to book clients and increase your sales.